-Ginn and Melville (1983) defined an arrested moult as one which 'would normally have been "complete", which has stopped before all of the old feathers have been replaced.
-The old feathers, which have been retained, are then replaced in sequence at the time of the next complete moult . . '.
-Before the next moult begins, arrested moults cannot be told from suspended moults, in which moult is resumed at the point of interruption.
+arrested moults cannot be told from suspended moults, in which moult is resumed at the point of interruption.
 Rogers et al. (1986) recommended the use of the term 'stopped moult' in such cases.
 In most birds which have arrested a moult, one can see three ages of feather during the next complete moult.
-In the primaries of most such birds, the innermost primaries (those between the growing feathers and the body) will show no abrasion (N); the outermost primaries, which have been retained for two years, will be very abraded (V), and the other fully grown feathers, which have been retained for one year, will be old (O).
+In the primaries of most such birds, the innermost primaries (those between the growing feathers and the body) will show no abrasion (N); the outermost primaries, which have been retained for two years, will be very abraded (V), and the other fully grown feathers, old (\mathbf{O}) .